On this page:

 1.1 Mr Robert Sanderson, Past President of INSOL International, in launching the IPA Code of Professional Conduct (now called the ARITA Code of Professional Conduct) stated1:

 'It is global societies’ increasing expectations of professionals that they will do the right thing for the right reason and this expectation has never been higher.
 It is no longer globally acceptable for insolvency professionals who have lost sight of the intent of the legislation, and who try to fit around the rules, to say ‘"followed the rules".'
 (IPA National Conference 2008)

-2.2 This coincides with a belief by some practitioners that AFSA Regulation and Enforcement on behalf of the Inspector-General in Bankruptcy, in undertaking the regulatory function, is only entitled to focus on compliance by personal insolvency trustees (trustee) with the Bankruptcy Act 1966 (“the Act”) the Bankruptcy Regulations 1996 and the Insolvency Practice Rules (Bankruptcy) 2016 (“the Rules”) along with undertaking the duties of a trustee as set out in the Bankruptcy Act.
+1.2 This coincides with a belief by some practitioners that AFSA Enforcement and Practitioner Supervision on behalf of the Inspector-General in Bankruptcy, in undertaking the regulatory function, is only entitled to focus on compliance by personal insolvency trustees (trustee) with the Bankruptcy Act 1966 (the Act) the Bankruptcy Regulations 2021 and the Insolvency Practice Rules (Bankruptcy) 2016 (the Rules) along with undertaking the duties of a trustee as set out in the Bankruptcy Act.
 This is part of the Inspector-General’s role but only one aspect.

 'point to a particular legislative provision imposing the duties and obligations in respect of which there has been a failure to perform.'

 The Court rejected that saying at paragraph 26: